Hong Kong Housing Authority and Housing Department

 3. Non-nuclear family applicants

 The HA will invite eligible applicants of different categories for flat selection according to the order of priority as stated above.
-During the flat selection period, for every 5 attended applicants, their order of flat selection priority will be: (i) one Green Form applicant; (ii) one White Form applicant; (iii) one Green Form applicant; (iv) one White Form applicant and (v) one White Form applicant.
+Family or one-person applicants living in PRH estates affected by the HA’s announced clearance programme are allowed to select flats before family or one-person applicants of other Green Form categories and all White Form categories respectively.
+During the flat selection period, for every 5 attending applicants, their order of flat selection priority will be: (i) one Green Form applicant; (ii) one White Form applicant; (iii) one Green Form applicant; (iv) one White Form applicant and (v) one White Form applicant.

 Since Flat Selection Notification is sent out before the flat selection date, the HA and the HD do not guarantee that flats will be available for selection by the time the applicants show up at the appointed time.
 If the allocated quotas/ flats for their application category have been exhausted/ sold out, the flat selection appointment arranged for them will be withheld.
 The application fee paid will not be refunded and cannot be transferred.
 Please pay attention to the latest sale status.